Renting a car and driving in Cozumel is pretty easy…until you can’t find a gas station or you get pulled over.

 So there you have it.
 If it’s your first time here, and you’re thinking of renting a car in Cozumel, you might be better off letting someone else do the driving.

 If you do choose to rent a car and drive in Cozumel, it is safe and easy to find your way around.
-The main roads and light traffic make driving in Cozumel pretty easy, and navigation is not complicated at all.
+The main roads, clear signage, and light traffic make island driving pretty easy, and navigation is not complicated at all.

-If you decide to let someone else take the wheel, and you want some more information on safely taking taxis in Cozumel, please check out this related post all about safely taking Cozumel taxis.
+If you decide to let someone else take the wheel, and you want some more information on local taxis, please check out this related post all about safely taking Cozumel taxis.